 take your share while you are away.
 It

-takes some advance planning but it gives an opportunity for others to
+takes some advance planning but it upholds commitment to the farm and gives an opportunity for others to

 participate in the CSA.
 The yahoo chat